 VFC-enrolled providers are expected to maintain an adequate stock for both VFC and non-VFC eligible patients.
-The provider must assure that borrowing VFC vaccine will not prevent a VFC eligible child from receiving a needed vaccination because VFC vaccine was administered to a non-VFC eligible child.
-Borrowing may only occur when there is lack of appropriate stock due to unexpected circumstances such as a delayed vaccine shipment, vaccine spoiled in-transit to provider, or new staff that calculated ordering time incorrectly.
+The provider must ensure that borrowing VFC vaccine will not prevent a VFC eligible child from receiving a needed vaccination because VFC vaccine was administered to a non-VFC eligible child.
+Borrowing may occur only when there is lack of appropriate stock due to unexpected circumstances such as a delayed vaccine shipment, vaccine spoiled intransit to provider, or new staff that calculated ordering time incorrectly.
 VFC vaccine cannot be used as a replacement system for a provider's privately purchased vaccine inventory.
-The reason cannot be provider planned borrowing from either the private stock or the VFC stock.
-This information must be documented on the Idaho Immunization Program Vaccine Replenishment Report, submitted with the Accountability Report, and maintained for a minimum of three years.
+Providers cannot plan to borrow from either the private stock or the VFC stock.
+Any instance of vaccine borrowing must be documented on the Idaho Immunization Program Vaccine Replenishment Report, submitted with the Accountability Report, and maintained for a minimum of three years.
 Examples for when borrowing may occur:

 - Private stock vaccine is used for a VFC eligible patient

 - Private stock is administered to a patient who is later determined to have been VFC-eligible (not because of unmet deductibles or co-payment).

 - VFC order was delayed.

 - VFC order was received non-viable.

-- VFC-only vaccine used for a non-VFC patient (e.g. HPV vaccine)
+- VFC-only vaccine used for a non-VFC patient

 - Private stock order was delayed.

 - Private stock was received non-viable.

-This is a dose-for-dose replacement of vaccine stock and must be documented on the IIP Vaccine Replenishment Report for state supplied VFC-only vaccines.
+This is a dose-for-dose replacement of vaccine stock and must be documented on the IIP Vaccine Replenishment Report for state-supplied VFC-only vaccines.
 Borrowing and replenishment should be infrequent.
 Providers suspected of abusing the borrowing policy will be investigated.